-The proposed development within a prominent position in the Lidgett and Bents Conservation Area is not acceptable and fails to accord with Policy ENV1, the Conservation Area Design and Development Guidance and paras 196 of the National Planning Policy Framework as the limited public benefits would not outweigh the less than substantial harm.
+The proposed development within a such a prominent position in the Lidgett and Bents Conservation Area is on balance now acceptable and therefore accords with Policy ENV1, the Conservation Area Design and Development Guidance and paras 196 of the National Planning Policy Framework.

-However, subject to the proposed amendments to address the issues in terms of design and orientation the scheme could then accord with policy subject to the potential impact on the existing mature trees on the site being addressed and subject to appropriate conditions being attached to any grant of permission.
+The amendments submitted to address the outstanding issues would accord with policy subject to appropriate conditions being attached to any grant of permission.